Helping to warm homes across Scotland

 The customer receives

 A small amount of customers will be contacted by Changeworks, who will carry out an evaluation of how the customer is finding the new technology

-The project will not be led by applications and householders will not be expected to apply.
-The project will target properties owned by DGHP that are electrically heated and have been specifically identified as potentially difficult to heat affordably.
+The project was not led by applications and householders were not expected to apply.
+The project targeted properties owned by DGHP that were electrically heated and specifically identified as potentially difficult to heat affordably.

 Accredited installation partners

-This is consistently monitored by a dedicated performance management system and our in-house team provides daily support to all sub-contractors in order to ensure customers receive a first-class service.
+Their performance was consistently monitored by a dedicated performance management system and our in-house team provided daily support to all sub-contractors in order to ensure customers received a first-class service.